Taking Chances to Change: A Reflection on My Time at Hillsdale

 Between preparing for internships as a student and job opportunities as a future member of the workforce, I paid far too little attention to the equally important opportunities I had every day to become a better person and help others toward the same goal.
 I had no idea how formative it would be to seek out these supposedly more mundane chances for personal growth.

 Certainly, it’s not necessarily bad to want to achieve greatness, but there is so much more to life.
-It’s fascinating and even a little off-putting to see how quickly humans can change in such a short time as a year.

 I worried before I arrived at Hillsdale about whether I would fit into the community here.
 Was the student culture for me?
 Was I going to establish meaningful friendships?
 It only took a couple of days after arriving on campus to realize that, yes, this was the place I was meant to be.
 The student community and culture was a good fit for my personality.
 The friends I made during freshman year had similar values, but a diversity of tastes, goals, and opinions.
 I found friends who were genuinely excited to talk about theology and literature, two subjects for which I have a deep fondness.
 We carried our conversations outside of the classroom, sometimes having deep discussions, sometimes just taking a break from homework to hang out.
 We found good discussion because of different opinions.
 Through these differences, however, I found a distinctive similarity: my friends were looking for mutual encouragement to be better academically, spiritually, and emotionally.